 We know that sooner or later everyone runs into that frustrating job where getting the shingles up to the roof easily is impossible.
-Unlike the Equipter, the laddervator allows you to reach up to those two story houses and get the shingles to the top.
-It was specifically designed to make the job easier for roofers, no matter what story you're on.
-With their adjustable length, you can customize what height you’d like it.
+Unlike the Equipter RB4000, a shingle elevator allows you to get the shingles to the top of those two-story houses.
+It was specifically designed to make that task easier for roofers, no matter how high the house is.
+With its adjustable length, you can customize what height you’d like it to reach.

 Cons for the Shingle Elevator

-The cons of relying on the laddervator for shingle transportation is that it has a limited carrying capacity of 200-300 lbs.
-Instead of being able to load a bulk amount of shingles onto the roof at one time, you lift the shingles up 4-5 at a time.
+The cons of relying on a shingle lift for shingle transportation is that it has a limited carrying capacity of 200-300 lbs, average.
+Instead of being able to load a bulk amount of shingles onto the roof at one time, the lift raises four to five bundles of shingles at a time.

-2 Man OperationYou will need an employee at the bottom to carry the bundles over and send them up the lift, as well as an employee on the roof taking them off.
-Although this still get’s the job done, it is somewhat time consuming.
+2-Man OperationA shingle elevator typically requires two people to function effectively—an employee at the bottom to carry the bundles over and send them up the lift and an employee on the roof removing them from the lift.
+Although this still gets the job done, it takes away from production time.

 Other Benefits of The Equipter RB4000

-The Equipter RB4000 can also be used to catch old shingles during the roofing tear off process.
-The RB4000 is equipped with a 4 cubit yard container which will hold approximately 15 squares of roofing debris.
-With it’s extendable container you are able to position the container right underneath the eave of the roof providing the easiest way to collect debris from the roof edge.
+The Equipter RB4000 can also be used to catch old shingles during the roofing tear-off process.
+The RB4000 is equipped with a 4-cubit yard container that holds approximately 15 squares of roofing debris.
+With its extendable container, the container can easily be positioned right underneath the eave of the roof, providing the easiest way to collect debris from the roof edge.

 On many residential roofing projects the Equipter RB4000 is the one tool that can answer the call for both efficient debris removal and smooth material delivery.